willzywiec/ppc64le/README.md

 This README is a collection of notes I took while installing PyTorch and GPT-NeoX on ppc64le architecture (Lassen).

 Eric Hallahan sent me a really good summary of previous efforts that were made to get a stripped-down version of GPT-NeoX up and running on Summit.
-Most of this README is cannibalized from his work (https://github.com/EleutherAI/gpt-neox/pull/456).
+Most of this README has been cannibalized and grown from his work (https://github.com/EleutherAI/gpt-neox/pull/456).

 ## GPT-NeoX Requirements
 six